-If you drive through TCU on University Drive today, you will pass a ninety-year-old memorial to those who fell in combat: the Memorial Columns in Veterans Plaza.
+If you drive through TCU on University Drive today, you will pass a memorial to those who fell in combat: the Memorial Columns in Veterans Plaza.

 In 1923 members of TCU’s senior class contributed money by subscription to build a memorial to students and alumni killed in World War I and subsequent wars.

 This plaque at the memorial lists the members of the class of 1923.

 Only three TCU men were killed in that first world war: J. Aubrey Cooper, Herndon Hardwick, and Milus Little Jr.